Composer

 JL: No, I’ve

-couldn’t.
-You just taught technique and left it to the person to compose;
+you couldn’t.
+You just taught technique and left it to the person

-then it was really up to them.
-But in America, the teaching of composition
+to compose; then it was really up to them.
+But in America, the teaching

-has been established, and I think in a way I’ve come to believe it’s good.
+of composition has been established, and I think in a way I’ve come to believe

-I still believe that the technical things are the surest to teach.
+it’s good.
+I still believe that the technical things are the surest

+to teach.
 Composition is a very nebulous thing to be teaching.
-Where one helps

-the most is if one is like a backboard for the young composer, instead of
+Where one helps the most is if one is like a backboard for the young composer,

-maybe be told, “Show it to somebody else.
+be told, “Show it to somebody else.
 Show it to this person.”
+I

-I think that it’s a very personal thing, too.
-Some people work very
+think that it’s a very personal thing, too.
+Some people work very well

 “We’ll just see whether this works or not; see if it works for you.”